hakeematyab/AuthentiFeel/README.md

 **AuthentiFeel** aims to bring reliability and clarity to review analysis, empowering users with genuine insights and a more transparent market view.
 Simple yet effective, it's an essential tool in the toolkit of any consumer or business seeking truth in data.

+## Metrics

+For sentiment analysis, accuracy was the metric of concern and for authenticity detection, precision was the metric of concern.
+Below are the results:

+- **Sentiment Analysis Accuracy:** 87%
+- **Authenticity Detection Precision** 95.6%

+These metrics indicate the effectiveness of the caption generator in producing relevant and accurate captions.
 <!-- SOCIALS -->
 ## Socials
 ### Atyab Hakeem